Staged by the British Academy of Management and the Chartered Association of Business Schools (Chartered ABS)

 Venue: Chartered ABS Office, 40 Queen Street, EC4R 1DD

 Participants in the DPDoR programme are a diverse group of academics, at various career stages, and based in different types of UK business schools.
-This session uses participatory learning exercises to find out about the diversity of experiences, contexts, aspirations and challenges amongst participants.
+This session uses participatory learning exercises and guest speakers to understand the diversity of experiences, contexts, aspirations and challenges for Deans Directors of Research.
 We will also begin the work of building the 2024/25 DPDoR cohort into a supportive group of colleagues who can learn from one another during and outside/beyond the programme sessions.
+The session will also focus on working with and influencing key colleagues.

 Date: Thursday 23rd - Friday 24th January 2025, London